Monthly zoom conversations to engage Together SC allies wishing to expand their understanding of and commitment to racial equity.

 Removing Our Blinders is a thought-provoking virtual series featuring brave discussions about race equity.

-Each session is facilitated by a prominent white leader who shares his or her personal race equity journey and then responds to questions about everything from racism and white privlege to the realities of DEI work.
+Each session is facilitated by a prominent white leader who shares his or her personal race equity journey and then responds to questions about everything from racism and white privilege to the realities of DEI work.

 Please join our Removing Our Blinders conversations to expand your understanding of and commitment to racial equity.
 Attendees are encouraged to engage with our facilitators and ask their own questions.

-Sessions are free and open to all.
+Sessions generally run from 9 am to 10 am and are free and open to all.

 - A Year After George Floyd's Murder, Do You See Now? - Forrest Alton, 1000 Feathers (Read his blog.
 Session was not recorded.)